hediet/blog/content/posts/2019/10/how-to-stress-the-csharp-compiler/how-to-stress-the-csharp-compiler.post.md

 As the execution of a turing machine on an empty tape can be encoded as a derivation of a context sensitive grammar, it is no wonder that we can design an API in C# that can only be called when the user proves that the given turing machine halts.
 This, however, merely stresses the compiler but much more the programmar.
 We will see later how we can use that against the compiler!
-It also shows that it is undecidable whether a given C# interface can be implemented typesafely (ignoring `null` values and explicit type casts)!
+It also shows that it is undecidable whether a given C# interface can be implemented type-safely (ignoring `null` values and explicit type casts)!
-This is undecidable, even though the only requirement is a typesafe but otherwise arbitrary implementation!
+This is undecidable, even though the only requirement is a type-safe but otherwise arbitrary implementation!

-If you forgot what turing machines are, I don't blame you, they are rarely ever used and in general not useful for anything pratical.
-You can find a [refresher here](https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/turing-machine/one.html) and a really nice [playground here](http://turingmachine.io/).
+If you forgot what turing machines are, you can find a [refresher here](https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/turing-machine/one.html) and a really nice [playground here](http://turingmachine.io/).

-Lets have look at how turing machines can be encoded in C#.
+Lets have a look at how turing machines can be encoded in C#.
+You can find the full code [here](https://github.com/hediet/blog/blob/d85bf8950a3468fe9fb2e4b2e67388c352d9410c/content/posts/2019/10/how-to-stress-the-csharp-compiler/csharp-demo3.cs).

 ```cs
 using Internal;